Stock market today: Asia shares mixed as investors await debt ceiling vote, eye China economy

 Markets are closely watching the U.S. consumer confidence data set to be released later in the day.

-In other trading, U.S. benchmark crude fell 25 cents to $72.42 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, declined 44 cents to $76.63 per barrel.
+In energy trading, U.S. benchmark crude added 20 cents to $72.87 a barrel.
+Brent crude, the international standard, advanced 5 cents to $77.12 per barrel.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama